Neon Genesis Evangelion (franchise): Pachinko

-As of March 2018, Evangelion pachinko manufacturer Fields Corporation revealed that the Evangelion franchise has sold a total of 2.317million pachinko and pachislot machines, including 1.752million pachinko machines and 540,000 pachislot machines.
+By 2015, more than two million Evangelion pachinko and pachislot machines had been sold, generating ¥700 billion in revenue.

 Amusement park

 On July 22, 2010, Fuji-Q Highland opened a 1,460m2 section devoted to Evangelion, featuring a lifesize entry plug and statue of Mari Makinami, an approximately 3-meter titanium Lance of Longinus, NERV hallways with character cutouts that lead to a hangar room with the 1:1 bust of Eva Unit-01, SEELE monoliths, appropriate cosplay, Eva-themed hotel rooms, and food products.
 A bust of Eva Unit-02 modeled after a scene in Evangelion: 2.0 was installed in 2011.

 In late 2018, Universal Studios announced there will be a Godzilla and Evangelion crossover attraction at Universal Studios Japan.

 Related media

 Japan Animator Expo

 Evangelion: Another Impact is the anime short number 12 from the Japan Animator Expo, a collaboration between the Khara studio and the media company Dwango.
 The anime short could be seen on the official website of the project, but the website closed on December 31, 2018.
 Since, a company who sell animal related product have bought the domain name, and the Japan Animator Expo website no longer exist.
 The credits song is called "Marking Time, Waiting for Death", by Shiro Sagisu.